DigitalPhonetics/IMS-Toucan/README.md

 | LibriTTS              | English   | Multi Speaker       | ✅     | ✅            | ✅          |

 ## List to do
-- declutter pipelines and datasets, remove dev sets entirely, not needed for TTS
-- automate loading of a default melgan for inference interfaces, centralize changes to inference interfaces
+- automate loading of a default MelGAN for inference interfaces
 - automate retrieval of speaker embedding function for installation
 - finish documentation
 - argparse model dir name